scelarek/Reference_Notebooks/README.md

-# Reference_Notebooks
+**Project Reference Notebooks**
-Notebooks that I use as references in my projects.

-These notebooks are made with the assistance of GPT-4 (The June 22nd Model with Wolfram Alpha and Scholar AI Plug-Ins) and then checked over and reformatted by me.
+This repository contains a collection of notebooks that serve as references for my projects.
+These notebooks are created using the assistance of GPT-4, specifically the June 22nd model with Wolfram Alpha and Scholar AI plug-ins.
+After their generation, I carefully review and reformat them.

-**CAUTION**: **These Cheat Sheets are not perfect and I'm afraid some parts of it may even be wrong.** This is NOT intended to be used to learn the relevant concepts for the first time.

-**USE CASE**: I would use these as a reference for code, and to refresh some of the concepts that you already know.
-Regardless of their flaws, they have been an invaluable tool and reference for some of my projects and I thought I would share them here.
+**Please Note**: While these cheat sheets can be helpful, they may contain errors due to my limited expertise in certain subject areas.
+It is advised not to solely rely on them for learning new concepts.

+**Use Case**: These notebooks serve as a valuable resource for code snippets and concept refreshers.
+They have proven to be invaluable in various projects and I am sharing them here for others to benefit from.

 An example of some of the GPT-4 prompts I used to create these notebooks are: